hugoferreira/scalastub/README.md

 > ~test
 ```

-For a more potent templating solutions, see [Giter8](https://github.com/n8han/giter8)
+For a more powerful templating solutions, see [Giter8](https://github.com/n8han/giter8).